Skip to main content

 • How will transitions, sliders, and room-to-room height changes be handled?

-• How much perimeter movement space does the floor require?
+• How much room to expand at the edges does the floor require?

 That last item matters because many products need an expansion gap, which is the space left at the perimeter so the floor can move without binding.